zemlanin/awesome-demos-done-quick/README.md

 ## Prerequisites

-Run `./present.js --prepare=1` to check for required applications
+Run `./present.js --prepare` to check for required applications

 It is possible that this talk also needs some additional permissions, which I've set a long time ago on my main Mac and about which I've forgot